jfo/muhblog/src/post/stdwrite.md

 So, we can see that this is a call into a standard library function (`std`) that returns something that we assign to `const stdout`.
-Standard out (stdout) and standard err (stderr) may be familiar concepts from the shell, but what does it mean to be referring to `stdout` here in this program?
+Standard out (stdout) and standard error (stderr) may be familiar concepts from the shell, but what does it mean to be referring to `stdout` here in this program?
 What exactly _is_ `stdout`?
 Whatever it is, it's being returned by the call to `outStream()`, which is a method called on the return value of `std.io.getStdOut()`, so we